AdobeDocs/commerce-merchant-services.en/help/live-search/plp-styling.md

 ---
-title: "Styling the Product Listing Page Widget"
+title: Product Listing Page Widget
-description: "Technical notes about customizing the [!DNL Live Search storefront popover]"
+description: "Enabling and styling the [!DNL Live Search Product Listing Page Widget]"
 ---
-# Styling the Product Listing Page Widget
+# Product Listing Page Widget

-You can style the Product List Page widget by modifying the supplied classes.
+The [!DNL Live Search Product Listing Page Widget] (PLP) uses the Commerce Services platform to provide a performant, searchable, and facetable product listing page.
+This topic describes how to enable and style the PLP widget.

+## Enabling the PLP wiget

+When the [!DNL Live Search] service is installed, the default search functionality is converted to [!DNL Live Search] automatically.
+The PLP widget must be enabled in the admin.

+1. Go to **Stores** > Settings > **Configuration** > **[!DNL Live Search]** > **Storefront Features** and set **Enable Product Listing Widgets** to "Yes".
+1. Select **Save Config** to save the setting.

+## Styling

+You can customize the look and feel of the PLP widget to match your site using [CSS](https://developer.adobe.com/commerce/frontend-core/guide/css/).
+Below are the CSS classes used on the PLP widget.

-## Product list
+### Product list

 * `.ds-sdk-product-list`: Outer div
 * `.ds-sdk-product-list__grid`: Inner div

 ![Pagination](assets/plp-css-product-list.png)

-### Product list pagination
+#### Product list pagination

 * `.ds-plp-pagination`